 Clearwater, Fla., has added its name to the list of those supporting development of a light rail transit (LRT) system for the Tampa Bay area, despite opposition from some self-described fiscal conservatives.

-U.S. freight carload traffic for the week ending May 19, 2012 was down 5.0% measured against the comparable week in 2011, the Association of American Railroads said Thursday, continuing a trend.
-But U.S. intermodal volume for the same week kept its own trend going, up 3.1% compared with volume one year ago.
+U.S. freight carload traffic for the week ending Aug.
+18 declined 2.1% compared with the same week in 2011, the Association of American Railroads reported Thursday.
+U.S. intermodal volume for the week, by contrast, rose 3.6% compared with the same week a year ago.

 Transportation Secretary Ray LaHood Aug.
 22 endorsed the idea of a streetcar for Boise, Idaho, while touring Boise-based MotivePower's locomotive manufacturing facility with local officials.

 New York's Metropolitan Transportation Authority said Aug.
 23 it would appeal the decision by a state Supreme Court judge that a state tax on suburban businesses to help finance regional railroad service was unconstitutional.